 ~ Learning from the Swallow ~

-A good part of my childhood was spent in my grandmother’s village, where I grew up believing that the mud nests the swallows built under our eaves brought us good luck.
-More swallow nests meant better luck.
-I remember the joy when yet another swallow family would choose to raise its young under my grandmother’s roof.
+I spent a good part of my childhood in my grandmother’s village, believing that the mud nests the swallows had built under the eaves brought us good luck.
+More nests—better luck.
+I remember the joy when yet another swallow family chose to raise its young under my grandmother’s roof.

 The swallow was an almost totemic animal for me—a swift, hard-working, cheerful bird, the harbinger of spring.
 Basically, everything I wasn’t (but wished to be).
 Over the years, as I moved away from the village to increasingly bigger cities, I saw swallows less often and began to forget their importance.

-It felt like home, that quick encounter, a home I can only go back to in my memory, because the people and places that made it meaningful once are only alive in my mind—and in my heart, which misses them, deeply.
-I went back to my new, likely temporary, home and listened to swallow sounds on YouTube, the chirps, whirrs, and warbles filling me with even more longing.
-I reread the Romanian fairytale I used to love as a child, the one about the girl Randunica who turns into a swallow.
+It felt like home, that quick encounter, a home I can only revisit in my memory, because the people who made it meaningful once are only alive in my mind—and in my heart, which misses them, deeply.
+I returned to my new, likely temporary, home and listened to swallow sounds on YouTube, the chirps, whirrs, and warbles filling me with even more longing.
+I reread the Romanian fairytale I had loved as a child, the one about Randunica, the girl who turns into a swallow.
 I looked at my grandmother’s pictures.
 I mourned.

-Then I started writing this piece.
+Then I wrote this piece.
 A walk down memory lane, yes.
 But also an acknowledgement that our past is firmly ensconced within us, a mud nest the swallows of our soul rebuild each spring.